 Students who do not qualify by any of these qualifications should call 01733 214466 or email admissions@ucp.ac.uk to discuss equivalent qualifications or relevant work experience.

-You must have GCSEs English, Mathematics and Science at grade C or above.
+You must have GCSEs English and Mathematics at grade C or above or grade 4 or above.